 UMTA events have multiple lines per section to accommodate different skill levels of riders.
 Each line corresponds to a UMTA class.
 Sometimes multiple classes will share the same line too depending on how the section is setup.
 Here are the classes offered at all UMTA events.

-The Sportsman class is for those riders who desire to compete in more technically challenging sections while minimizing exposure to unnecessary risk.
+The Expert class is for those riders who desire to compete in more technically challenging sections while minimizing exposure to unnecessary risk.
 Challenges should not require spotters.
-Sportsman riders should be able to handle competition and challenges approaching that typically seen in the NATC Sportsman class.
+Expert riders should be able to handle competition and challenges approaching that typically seen in the NATC Sportsman class.
 Sections may include:

-The Clubman class is for experienced riders who have successfully met the challenges of the Advanced class, but do not possess the advanced riding techniques required for Super Sport class.
-Clubman riders should be able to handle competition and challenges approaching that typically seen in the NATC Clubman class.
+The Super Sport class is for experienced riders who have successfully met the challenges of the Advanced class and are ready to tackle bigger obstacles.
+Super Sport riders should be able to handle competition and challenges approaching that typically seen in the NATC Clubman class.
 Sections may include:

-The Advanced class is for advanced trials riders who has shown ability above the UMTA Club Line class.
+The Intermediate class is for trials riders who have shown ability above the Novice class.
+The primary difference between Novice and Intermediate is off-camber hills and turns.
 There is not an equivalent class in NATC.
 Sections may include:

-The UMTA Club Line class is for any trials rider focusing on the basics of the sport.
-This class in other clubs is sometimes called Novice.
+The Novice class is for any trials rider focusing on the basics of the sport.
 Riders should understand the rules of the sport and are developing basic trials skills.
 Challenges should allow for generous approach and recovery space.
 First time competitors should feel comfortable attempting all sections.
 Sections may include:

 This class is for riders using twin shock motorcycles which are air cooled and without disc brakes.
 This class rides the line of group choice.

 This class is for any trials rider who wants to ride in the sections during an event, but does not wish to compete in a particular class.
 Exhibition riders can choose any line they want per section.
 There are no places or championship points given for this class.